Dika Toua: Commonwealth games

-In 2002 she attended the Manchester Commonwealth Games at the 48kg weight category, lifting 75kg in the clean and jerk which would have placed her 4th, official records show no weight in the snatch.
+In 2002 she attended the Manchester Commonwealth Games at the 48 kg weight category, lifting 75 kg in the clean and jerk which would have placed her 4th, official records show no weight in the snatch.

 In 2006, she won the silver medal in the 53 kg weight class at the 2006 Commonwealth Games.
 It was her first major achievement at an international competition.

 Competing in the same category at the 2014 Commonwealth Games, she won the silver medal, with a lift of 193 kg, just 3 kilos short of the gold and new games record.
 Days later, the original gold medalist, 16-year-old Chika Amalaha of Nigeria failed a doping test and was stripped of her medal and placement.
 With the medals redistributed, Toua was now the gold medalist and her lift of 193 kg became the new games record.

 In 2018, competing in her third games in the Gold Coast she placed second once again for her second Commonwealth games silver and third medal overall.
 She was 10 kilos behind the gold medalist after failing her last two lifts.
 A month after the games ended the International Weightlifting Federation, in June, announced that the original winner, Khumukcham Sanjita Chanu of India, tested positive for testosterone from her A sample after the 2017 World Championships.
 The IWF had stated that if the Indian weightlifters B sample also returns positive.
 In January 2019 the IWF has revoked the provisional suspension of Chanu and let to keep her gold medal.

 She finished in 5th place in the women's 49 kg event at the 2022 Commonwealth Games held in Birmingham, England.